 slp is a poet, songwriter, musician, and educator living in Colorado, who can be found vaguely under-promoting her first studio album widow’s daughter or hermetteing with her Smith-Corona typewriter and her melancholia.
 Her manuscripts have been finalists multiple times for the Ahsahta Sawtooth Prize, as well as the Ashahta, Slope, and Gazing Grains Chapbook Prizes.
 You may find more of her work in the Taggart tribute at Jacket2, Better: Literature & Culture, Denver Quarterly, Bear Review, and in miniature from Gazing Grains.
 She lived with a dog named Fred.

-slp is a classical, folk, and soul/jazz musician—
+slp is a classical, folk, folk-punk, and cabaret/soul/jazz musician—

 a trained vocalist, rhythm and folk guitarist, alto and baritone saxophonist, slp also plays piano for Presbyterians.

 a songwriter, slp performs as maudlyn monroe; she also blows bari sax and plays electric guitar in surf rock band the von Hodads.

 slp has sung harmonies and played cello on albums in the Front Range and is available for shows and studio time.